Speech on St Patrick’s Day

 Surprisingly, The Philippines is one place in the world that takes the celebration very seriously.
 Most Filipinos can relate to the Irish on several levels.
 Both cultures have their roots in Catholic Christianity, share a love of good food, and know the value of spending time with friends over a drink or two.
 American soldiers are credited with spreading the celebration when many were stationed around the country.
 Another thing that Filipinos and Irish people are finding out they share: a liking for good Irish whiskey.
 Jameson, the number one Irish Whiskey in the world, has become popular there, and its distinctive smooth taste has begun to win the local market over.
 None more so than in the Poblacion locale where you will be likely to find people sipping on Jameson or its’ signature drink Jameson, ginger ale and lime.

-See Also: Speech on Faith
+See Also: Speech on Patriotism

 It should be noted that if you want to drink like a real Irishman and celebrate St Paddy’s, nothing is more appropriate than a pint of Guinness or a shot of Irish whiskey.
 However, another fine beer has crept into the celebrations: green beer.